j50n/deno-proc/labs/native/csv-simd/SIMD_RESEARCH.md

 ### Recommendation

-**Yes, pursue SIMD for CSV parsing.** The 3-7x performance gap vs JSON suggests real opportunity, and the techniques are proven.
+**For native code (x86-64/ARM)**: Yes, pursue SIMD for CSV parsing.
+The 3-7x performance gap vs JSON suggests real opportunity, and the techniques are proven.
 Start with quote detection (biggest bottleneck), add vectorized delimiter finding, keep it single-pass.

+**For WebAssembly**: No, not worth the complexity.
+See WASM limitations below.

 **Don't pursue** for simple transformations (record→TSV) - already fast enough.

+---

+## WebAssembly SIMD Limitations

+### Why WASM SIMD is Not Worth It for CSV

+**128-bit vectors only**
+- WASM SIMD: 128-bit (16 bytes at a time)
+- Native AVX2: 256-bit (32 bytes at a time)
+- Half the throughput per operation

+**Missing the magic instruction**
+- `pclmulqdq` (carry-less multiplication) is NOT in WASM SIMD spec
+- This is the key instruction that makes quote detection elegant and fast
+- Without it, must compute XOR prefix-sum manually (~10-20 instructions vs 1)

+**Reduced speedup**
+- Native with AVX2 + pclmulqdq: 2-4x faster
+- WASM with 128-bit + manual XOR: 1.3-2x faster (estimate)
+- Not worth the complexity increase

+**What WASM SIMD has**:
+- ✅ `i8x16.eq` - Vector comparisons (find quotes, commas)
+- ✅ `v128.and/or/xor/not` - Bitwise operations
+- ✅ `i8x16.swizzle` - Shuffle/classify (like `vpshufb`)
+- ✅ `i8x16.bitmask` - Extract bitmask from vector
+- ❌ `pclmulqdq` - Carry-less multiplication (THE KEY INSTRUCTION)

+### Decision: Remove SIMD from WASM Implementation

+**Reasons**:
+1. Marginal gains (1.3-2x) don't justify complexity
+2. Missing `pclmulqdq` makes implementation inelegant
+3. Current scalar performance (10-27 MB/s) is acceptable
+4. CSV parsing likely not the bottleneck in real usage
+5. Better to optimize scalar code than add complex SIMD

+**Better approach**:
+- Optimize scalar CSV parser (minimize branches, better algorithms)
+- Focus on correctness and features
+- If speed becomes critical, build native CLI tool (like flatdata)

+### Native Implementation Path (Future)

+If CSV parsing becomes a proven bottleneck:
+1. Build native CLI tool with full AVX2 support
+2. Use 256-bit vectors (32 bytes at a time)
+3. Use `pclmulqdq` for elegant quote detection
+4. Target 100-200+ MB/s throughput
+5. Provide as optional high-performance alternative

+**Platform support**:
+- ✅ Intel (Haswell+, 2013+): AVX2 + `pclmulqdq`
+- ✅ AMD Zen (all generations, 2017+): AVX2 + `pclmulqdq`
+- ⚠️ ARM Graviton: NEON (128-bit) + `PMULL` (similar but different)

+This research documents the techniques for future native implementation.